alborghettialex/alborghettialex/README.md

 - 👋 Hi, I’m @alborghettialex
-- 👀 I’m interested in statistics, machine learning, biostatistics and all that is data-related
+- 👀 I’m interested in statistics, machine learning, biostatistics and everything that is data-related
 - 📫 Send me an e-mail!
 My e-mail address is: alborghettialex1998@gmail.com